andrew/ultimate-awesome/README.md

 - [awesome-ai-testing](https://github.com/tugkanboz/awesome-ai-testing) - A curated list of AI-powered testing tools, frameworks, and resources for QA engineers.
 From test generation to self-healing automation, MCP-based testing, LLM evaluation, and more.
 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.
 - [my-awesome-awesomeness](https://github.com/willard-yuan/my-awesome-awesomeness) - 自己使用的一些工具.
-- [awesome-ai-tools-for-game-dev](https://github.com/xiaomingx/awesome-ai-tools-for-game-dev) - Awesome AI Tools for Game Development: A curated collection of the best AI tools, libraries, and resources to enhance game development workflows.
-From procedural content generation to NPC behavior, this repository gathers state-of-the-art AI solutions for game developers.
 - [awesome-webmcp](https://github.com/yigitkonur/awesome-webmcp) - A curated list of WebMCP resources – the new web standard that lets websites expose structured tools for AI agents.
 Replace screen-scraping with reliable, schema-driven interaction.
 Includes specs, SDKs, demos, tutorials, and platform integrations for Chrome 146+.
 Learn how to make your site AI-agent ready.
 - [awesome-gpt-image-1.5](https://github.com/YouMind-OpenLab/awesome-gpt-image-1.5) - 🎨 100+ selected GPT Image 1.5 prompts with images, multilingual support, and instant gallery preview.
 Open-source prompt engineering library.
 - [awesome-laf](https://github.com/yuedanlabs/awesome-laf) - 😎 A curated list of awesome things related to Laf.